starsite/FileMaker-Swift/README.md

 ### 🚨 FileMaker v19

-I'm going to update the repo this weekend, to include the new `validateSession()` method.
-Claris chose to use a different baseURL for validateSession, which means changes to _all other_ paths in the framework. 😅
+I'm going to update the repo this weekend, to include the new, wicked fast `validateSession()` method.
+With this, we'll no longer need to create and track `expiry` Date() values with `isActiveToken()`.
+That's good.
+But...
+Claris chose to use a different `baseURL` for validateSession, requiring `appendingPathComponent` changes to everything else in the framework. 😅

-I'll also be deprecating `isActiveToken()`, which is no longer needed and requires tracking Date() values.
-Yuck.

 ---